Oeschinen Lake

 Oeschinen Lake (Oeschinensee) is a mountain lake in the Bernese Oberland, Switzerland, located above the village of Kandersteg.
 It lies at an elevation of 1,578 metres (5,177 ft), covers 1.115 km² (0.43 sq mi), and reaches a maximum depth of 56 metres (184 ft).
 The lake was formed by prehistoric landslides.
 Since 2007 it has formed part of the Swiss Alps Jungfrau–Aletsch UNESCO World Heritage Site.

 History

-Large prehistoric landslides in the upper Kander valley created the natural dam between Kandersteg and Kandergrund, which impounded Oeschinen Lake.
+Large prehistoric landslides (the Oeschinensee and Kandertal landslides) in the upper Kander valley created the natural dam between Kandersteg and Kandergrund, which impounded Oeschinen Lake.
 Geological research attributes the deposits either to a rock avalanche from the northern flank of the Doldenhorn, or to an older rock avalanche from the Fisistock.

 In the 17th and 18th centuries, sulfur was mined on the Oeschinenalp.
 With the rise of Alpinism after 1850, tourism developed in Kandersteg and the Oeschinensee valley, leading to the construction of hotels and, in 1948, a chairlift linking the village to the lake.